forseti-security/forseti-security/_faq/general/create-issue.md

 Great!
 Please file an [issue](https://github.com/GoogleCloudPlatform/forseti-security/issues) if it doesn't already exist.
-If you'd like to address the issue, let us know on [discuss@forsetisecurity.org](https://groups.google.com/a/forsetisecurity.org/forum/#!forum/discuss)!
+If you'd like to discuss the issue, let us know on [discuss@forsetisecurity.org](https://groups.google.com/a/forsetisecurity.org/forum/#!forum/discuss)!
 We'd love to chat with you about it.